 The matress is supported by fifteen poplar slats, each 4 inches wide by 3/4 inches thick, with an inch of space between them.
 That is to say, there's no box spring.
 We bought the matress about a year ago, and we have used a futon frame (also a slatted frame), to support it since then.
 At "full" size, these slats seem to be fairly firm, but not hard.
 We like it.

-The finish is a mixture of one part mineral oil to 4-5 parts beeswax, by volume.
-It’s not a hard, take-a-beating kind of finish, and it will need to be reapplied from time to time, but we couldn’t resist the beautiful natural color of the maple, the sweet honey smell, and the smooth matte texture.
-We don’t expect it to need to withstand much more than our touch and the seasonal humidity change anyway.
+The finish is a mixture of 4-5 parts mineral oil to one part beeswax, by volume.
+It's not a hard, take-a-beating kind of finish, and it will need to be reapplied from time to time, but we couldn't resist the beautiful natural color of the maple, the sweet honey smell, and the smooth matte texture.
+We don't expect it to need to withstand much more than our touch and the seasonal humidity change anyway.
 Rumor also has it that the finish and wood should change color with exposure to the sun as the years go by, which will add a great living element to a long-loved piece of furniture.

 You may notice that there is no metal hardware visible.
 The headboard and footboard are mortise-and-tenon boxes around a floating plywood panel.
 Glue and a good fit is all that's holding them together.